 Steve Wheeler is Associate Professor of Learning Technologies at Plymouth University, in South West England.
 Originally trained as a psychologist, he has spent his entire career working in media, technology and learning, predominantly in nurse education (NHS 1981-1995) and teacher education (1976-1981 and 1995-present).
-He is now in the School of Education, at the Faculty of Health, Education and Society.
+He is now in the Plymouth Institute of Education, at the Faculty of Arts and Humanities.

-Steve teaches on a number of undergraduate and post-graduate teacher education programmes in the UK and overseas.
-He researches into e-learning and distance education, with particular emphasis on the pedagogy underlying the use of social media and Web 2.0 tools, and he also has research interests in mobile learning and cyber-cultures.
-Steve is regularly invited to speak about his work and has given keynotes and invited lectures to audiences in 30 countries across 5 continents.
-He is currently involved in several research programmes related to e-learning, social media and handheld technologies.
+Steve is a global educator, teaching online, and on a number of undergraduate and post-graduate teacher education programmes in the UK and overseas.
+He researches into technology supported learning and distance education, with particular emphasis on the pedagogy underlying the use of social media and Web 2.0 technologies, and he also has research interests in mobile learning and cyber-cultures.
+Steve is regularly invited to speak about his work and has given keynotes and invited lectures to audiences in more than 30 countries across 5 continents.
+He is currently involved in several research programmes related to technology supported learning, digital praxis, social media and handheld technologies.

-Steve is the author of more than 150 scholarly articles, with over 2000 academic citations and is an active and prolific edublogger.
-His blog Learning with ‘e’s is a regular online commentary on the social and cultural impact of disruptive technologies, and the application of digital media in education and training.
-It currently attracts in excess of 150,000 views each month.
+Steve is the author of more than 150 scholarly articles, with over 3000 academic citations and is an active and prolific edublogger.
+His blog Learning with ‘e’s is a regular online commentary on the social and cultural impact of disruptive technologies, and the application of digital media in education, learning and development.
+It currently attracts in excess of 100,000 unique visitors each month.

 Steve is chair of the Plymouth e-Learning Conference, and between 2008-2011 was also co-editor of the journal Interactive Learning Environments.
 He serves on the editorial boards of a number of learning technology and education related open access academic journals including Research in Learning Technology (formerly ALT-J), the International Review of Research in Open and Distance Learning (IRRODL), the European Journal of Open, Distance and eLearning (EURODL) and Digital Culture and Education.
 He has served on the organising and executive committees of a number of international academic conferences, including ALT-C, ICL, EDEN, IFIP and AICT.

 In 2008 Steve was awarded a Fellowship by the European Distance and E-learning Network (EDEN), and in 2011 he was elected to serve as a member of the Steering group of EDEN’s Network of Academics and Professionals (NAP).
-He is also chair of the influential worldwide research group IFIP Technical Committee Working Group 3.6 (distance education) and is author of several books including The Digital Classroom (Routledge: 2008) and Connected Minds, Emerging Cultures (Information Age: 2009).
+Between 2008-2013 he also served as chair of the influential worldwide research group IFIP Technical Committee Working Group 3.6 (distance education) and is author of several books including The Digital Classroom (Routledge: 2008) and Connected Minds, Emerging Cultures (Information Age: 2009).
 He lives in Plymouth, on the South West coast of England.

 - Steve’s Twitter account